rubigdata/bigdata-blog-2019-oliversion/README.md

 Using `bin/hdfs dfs -get output output` output is copied to docker and to the local filesystem after that using `docker cp 671888f8f041:/opt/docker/hadoop-2.9.2/output/output/part-r-00000 ~`.
 The result of the WordCount can be inspected using `cat output/output/part-r-00000`.

 Mapreduce uses string tokenizer to split text in single words that does not take into account punctuation marks.
+Thus, mappere emits pairs of (word,1), reducer counts occurrences.

     public static class TokenizerMapper